socketsupply/sockets.sh/src/docs/faq.md

 devices, at various times, but only in parts and only encrypted, meaning those other devices cannot make any sense of that data.

-This encryption/decryption security uses industry-standard -- and audited! --
-public key cryptography, similar to --- and at least as safe as! -- the HTTPS/TLS encryption that users across the web trust for communication with very sensitive sources, including banks, doctors, etc.
+This encryption/decryption security uses industry-standard -- and is audited! -- public key cryptography, similar to --- and at least as safe as! -- the HTTPS/TLS encryption that users across the web trust for communication with very sensitive sources, including banks, doctors, etc.